Hispanos of New Mexico: United States governance

 World War II was a transformative time for New Mexican Hispanos.
 Increased federal investment in the state, such as the Manhattan Project and the founding of Los Alamos, provided employment to Hispanos.
 At the same time, Hispanos joined the military and served abroad at a higher-than-average rate.
 A large number were victims of the Bataan Death March.
 As a result, there are many memorials and commemorations of that events' victims in New Mexico.

 Population

-Hispanos identify strongly with their Hispanic heritage, and have pride for their varying levels of Spanish and Indigenous ancestry, and are focused on their aforementioned New Mexican identity.
+Hispanos identify strongly with their Hispanic heritage, and are focused on their aforementioned New Mexican identity.
 Exact numbers for the population size of New Mexican Hispanos is difficult, as many also identify as Mexican Americans (with a small minority identifying with the Chicano movement) or Spanish Americans.

 New Mexican families

 The following family names are listed in the New Mexico Office of the State Historian, Origins of New Mexico Families by Fray Angélico Chávez, and Beyond Origins of New Mexico Families by José Antonio Esquibel.